karllhughes/personal-blog-5/_posts/2017-02-21-the-power-of-responsiveness-web-design-for-multiple-platforms.markdown

 A website that is responsive is one that essentially "responds" to the device accessing it.
 For example, if the reader is using a desktop computer, their screen resolution is likely high enough to support a wide page with lots of columns.
 But, if the reader is using a mobile phone, they probably only have room to see one narrow column, and wider sites will be cumbersome to read as they will likely have to do a lot of side scrolling.

-There are several ways to approach responsive design. ~~For this site, I used a slightly modified version of [Scherzo](http://leonpaternoster.com/wp-themes/), a light, responsive Wordpress theme created by Leon Paternoster.~~ (I now use [Milligram](https://milligram.github.io/) to handle responsiveness here) If you resize your browser window, you'll notice that as your window gets narrower, the content shifts and column widths change.
+There are several ways to approach responsive design.
+If you resize your browser window, you'll notice that as your window gets narrower, the content shifts and column widths change.
 Since this site is a pretty simple blog without ads, this theme works great, but with more complicated sites, responsive design becomes a little more demanding.

 ## A Demonstration with Media Queries